IBM/Blockchain_for_TelcoRoaming_using_IBPV2/README.md

 A fraudulent SubscriberSim (with the same MSISDN as an existing SubscriberSim) is added. `authentication` function identifies the user as fraudulent and marks the SubscriberSim with isValid = Fraud in the ledger.
 This prevents the fraudulent SubscriberSim from initiating any calls.

 4. Overage Management:<br/>
-A roaming subscriber intiates a call. `callout` function is executed.
+A roaming subscriber initiates a call. `callout` function is executed.
 The smart contract recognizes that the subscriber is potentially reaching the overage threshold.
 The operator notifies the subscriber about the reaching the overage threshold and specifies the potential tariff changes.
 The subscriber is asked to accept or deny the new charges, the subscriber's response is recorded in the ledger and future calls (including this one) are either initiated or denied based on whether the subscriber accepted or denied the overage charges.
 If the roaming subscriber accepted the charges, then all the future calls (including this one) will make use of the overageRate in order to calculate call charges instead of the roamingRate.

 The following scripts are available in the application folder: